-Primary Teaching Assistant’s (TA’s) work under the guidance of teaching staff, undertaking support programmes that enable access to learning for all pupils aged 5 to 7 years (Key Stage 1) and 7 to 11 years (Key Stage 2).
+Primary teaching assistants (TAs) work under the guidance of teaching staff, undertaking support programmes that enable access to learning for all pupils aged 5 to 7 years (Key Stage 1) and 7 to 11 years (Key Stage 2).

-With a focus on encouraging pupils to actively participate in learning and classroom activities, Primary Teaching Assistants (TA’s) are responsible for providing learning support to individuals and groups while supporting teaching staff.
+With a focus on encouraging pupils to actively participate in learning and classroom activities, Primary Teaching Assistants (TAs) are responsible for providing learning support to individuals and groups while supporting teaching staff.

-What does a Primary Teaching Assistant do?
+What does a primary teaching assistant do?

 Working closely with class teachers you will be helping pupils to expand their knowledge and play a positive role in school life.
 You will utilise your knowledge, communication skills and creativity to help pupils understand the information presented.

-Is a Primary Teaching Assistant job a good fit for you?
+Is a primary teaching assistant job a good fit for you?

 By adapting your teaching support skills to suit a variety of learning support needs and difficulties, you will gain extraordinary experience in utilising a wide range of methods, aids, and approaches to bring out the best in all pupils.